kaixindelele/DRLib/README.md

 ├── algos
 │   ├── pytorch
 │   │   ├── ddpg_sp
-│   │   │   ├── core.py
+│   │   │   ├── core.py-------------It's copied directly from spinup, and modified some details.
 │   │   │   ├── ddpg_per_her.py-----inherits from offPolicy.baseOffPolicy, can choose whether or not HER and PER
 │   │   │   ├── ddpg.py-------------It's copied directly from spinup
 │   │   │   ├── __init__.py
 │   │   ├── __init__.py
 │   │   ├── offPolicy
 │   │   │   ├── baseOffPolicy.py----baseOffPolicy, can be used to DDPG/TD3/SAC and so on.
-│   │   │   ├── norm.py
+│   │   │   ├── norm.py-------------state normalizer, update mean/std with training process.
 │   │   ├── sac_auto
 │   │   ├── sac_sp
-│   │   │   ├── core.py
+│   │   │   ├── core.py-------------likely as before.
 │   │   │   ├── __init__.py
 │   │   │   ├── sac_per_her.py
 │   │   │   └── sac.py